GfSE/SAF-Specification/stakeholders.md

 The Maintainer is an individual, group or organization responsible to maintain the system during its operational usage.
 The Maintainer assures the availability of the system over its foreseen lifetime.
 It involves obsolescence management, technology evolution, repair, update or replacement of parts of the system or even of the whole system.
 The Maintainer provides major non-functional requirements (e.g. reliability, availability, mean time to repair), but also functional requirements e.g. to ensure the compatibility with existing enabling systems.

 ## Concern
-* What kind of conceptual items (energy, material, information, etc.) are exchanged between the system and external entities?
+* Which kind of conceptual items (energy, material, information, etc.) are exchanged between the system and external entities?
 * Which modes and states does the system have?
 # Mechanic Developer
 Definition - Developer: